-Factbox: Countries evacuating nationals from coronavirus-hit areas
+Factbox - Countries evacuating nationals from coronavirus-hit areas

 - Nepal on Feb.
 16 evacuated 175 of its nationals from Wuhan.

-- The United States flew back over 300 Americans who had been stuck on a cruise ship affected by the coronavirus.
+- The United States flew back on Feb.
+17 over 300 Americans who had been stuck on a cruise ship affected by the coronavirus.
 They will face two more weeks of quarantine after spending the previous 14 days docked in Japan.

-- Canada, after evacuating 215 people earlier, flew back 185 citizens from Wuhan on Feb.
-11. All evacuees are quarantined on the Trenton, Ontario base for two weeks.

-- Hong Kong said it will send an aircraft to Japan to bring back passengers from a quarantined cruise ship, which has seen the most coronavirus infections outside of China.
+- Hong Kong said on Feb.
+15 it would send an aircraft to Japan to bring back passengers from a quarantined cruise ship, which has seen the most coronavirus infections outside of China.

 - The United States authorized the voluntary departure of its government employees and their family members from Hong Kong on Feb 11.
 On Feb.
 6, two planes with about 300 passengers, mostly U.S. citizens, took off from Wuhan for the United States, the State Department said.